 As described in Note 25.
-"Segment Information" to the consolidated financial statements, revenue from operations of ¥2,269,103 million recognized in the Company's consolidated statement of income for the current fiscal year included revenue from operations of ¥640,662million in the Property Sales segment, which accounted for approximately 28% of the consolidated revenue from operations.
+"Segment Information" to the consolidated financial statements, revenue from operations of ¥2,383,289 million recognized in the Company's consolidated statement of income for the current fiscal year included revenue from operations of ¥627,611 million in the Property Sales segment, which accounted for approximately 26% of the consolidated revenue from operations.
+In addition, the consolidated statement of income included a gain on sales of fixed assets of ¥4,433 million.
 Of revenue from operations in the Property Sales segment, the revenue recognized for transactions for property sales to investors was related to sale transactions using a complex scheme, or transactions for property sales to investors with which the Company and its consolidated subsidiaries have recurring sale transactions.